sreeni0406/sreeni/Home.md

 #### Permission Storage

-The `CustomDataPermissionsEditor` shown above, and the Shiro Stormpath `ApplicationRealm` default implementation assumes that a default field named `apacheShiroPermissions` can be used to store permissions assigned directly to an account or group.
+The `CustomDataPermissionsEditor` shown above, and the Shiro Stormpath `ApplicationRealm` default implementation assumes that a default field named `apacheShiroPermissions` in an account's or group's `CustomData` resource can be used to store permissions assigned directly to the account or group.
 This implies the customData JSON would look something like this:

     {
         //any other of your own custom data here